Why you should care

 Early warnings are useful only when heeded.

 Some forecasting systems have already shown promise.
-In 2006, the National Malaria Control Programme developed a system in Botswana based on population vulnerability, health surveillance and observations that malaria risk surges immediately after an intense rainy season.
-It forecasts malaria outbreaks up to five months before they peak, allowing health organizations to distribute mosquito nets to at-risk populations in advance.
+In 2006, the National Malaria Control Programme developed a system in Botswana based on population vulnerability, health surveillance and rainfall (since malaria risk has been observed to surge immediately after an intense rainy season).
+It can forecast malaria outbreaks up to five months before they peak, allowing health organizations to distribute mosquito nets to at-risk populations in advance.

 But early warnings are useful only when heeded.
 “Some early warning systems are simply ignored,” says Virginia Burkett, chief scientist for global change at the USGS and a lead author on the new IPCC report.
 “They’re not a panacea.”

 Other researchers agree.
-“Early warning systems and other adaptations can be part of a broader part of addressing climate change,” adds Chris Field, co-chair of the latest IPCC report and director of the Carnegie Institution’s Department of Global Ecology.
+“Early warning systems and other adaptations can be part of a broader part of addressing climate change,” adds Chris Field, co-chair of the latest IPCC report and director of the Carnegie Institution for Science’s Department of Global Ecology.
 Otherwise, the resulting environmental damage and health risks might surpass our ability to adapt to them.

 “Early warning systems don’t address all climate-related problems,” Field says.
 “But it’s a start.”
 For developing countries with scarce resources to counteract full-on epidemics, it may be a good one.